jheising/odyssey-ui/readme.md

 # Odyssey UI
-A react-native/react-native web UI for building retro sci-fi user interfaces.
+A react-native/react-native web UI for building retro sci-fi user interfaces inspired by Blade Runner and 2001 Space Odyssey.
 A very early work in progress.

 ```
 yarn install